 Onofrio M. Maragò is Researcher at the Istituto per i Processi Chimico-Fisici (CNR-IPCF) in Messina, Italy, where he leads the Optical Trapping research group.

-Giovanni Volpe is Assistant Professor at Bilkent University where he is head of the Soft Matter Lab.
+Giovanni Volpe is Associate Professor at the University of Gothenburg where he is head of the Soft Matter Lab.

 Cambridge University Press

 published in December 2015